Fløyen

-Fløyen or Fløyfjellet is one of the "seven city mountains" in Bergen, Hordaland, Norway.
+Fløyen or Fløyfjellet is a mountain in Bergen Municipality in Vestland county, Norway.
+It is one of the "seven city mountains" that surround the centre of the city of Bergen.
 Its highest point is 400 m above sea level.
 The name could originate from fløystangen or a weather vane that was set up to indicate the direction of the wind for sailing ships.
-The view of the Bergen peninsula makes Fløyfjellet a popular attraction among tourists and locals alike.
+The view of the Bergen Peninsula makes Fløyfjellet a popular attraction among tourists and locals alike.
 The Fløibanen funicular transports passengers from the centre of Bergen to a height of 320 m in roughly eight minutes.

 Hiking

 There are several hiking options on Fløyen itself, or one can continue further on to Vareggen or over Vidden to Ulriken.
-Fløyfjellet provides signed hiking roads to Blåmannen, Rundemannen, and Sandviksfjellet.
-At midtfjellet at the foot of Blåmannen there is a kiosk called Brushytten.
+Fløyfjellet provides signed hiking roads to Blåmanen, Rundemannen, and Sandviksfjellet.
+At Midtfjellet at the foot of Blåmanen there is a kiosk called Brushytten.

 The roads and paths down from Fløyen are floodlit in the winter months and are popular for sledding.
 There is also one road suitable for vehicular traffic, but the use of this is restricted to authorised vehicles.